lorencig/l0renc1.github.io/_projects/NanoDB.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/07def33a8fcb4091b9c108c5bbaac068)](https://app.codacy.com/gh/lorencig/NanoDB-Research-Activity-Data-Management-System/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade)

-# Overview NanoDB
+# 🌎 Overview NanoDB

-NanoDB is a tool for managing experimental data, built on FAIR principles to ensure clean, structured datasets.
-All tabs, frames, and entries are easily editable, making it flexible for different research needs, and ready for future machine learning integration.
+Those who work daily in the lab know that keeping experimental data well-structured is a tough task, often leading to data loss.
+Tools like LIMS and ELNs help but are usually expensive and hard to adapt to specific project workflows or algorithms.
+Not to mention issues with data integrity, ownership, and transfer.

+To address these challenges, with colleagues at [IIT](https://nanobio.iit.it/) have developed a fully customizable Python-based app for managing our experiments.
+It uses a local database, giving us full control over our data.
+The current version includes dynamic data entry, data editing, PDF report generation, and image compression.

+We published the blueprint of this app as open-source code from which you can easily adjust the fields and add new functions based on your specific project.
+This makes the app adaptable to the needs of each department, offering a free, versatile, and practical solution.

+You can fork the project on GitHub and tailor it to your needs.
+Please share any improvements that could help the community, and we’re happy to assist if you run into any issues—check the readme for detailed operational instructions.

 ---

 ## ✨ Key Features

 1. **Intuitive User Interface**:
-   - Our example contains four main tabs guide users through the data collection process, **but all the tabs, frames and entries can be easily changed**:
+   - Our example contains four main tabs that guide users through the data collection process, **but all the tabs, frames, and entries can be easily changed**:
      - **Intro**: Enter basic information about the sample, create new entry or call old sample data throught the search bar.
 All entries will appear in the listbox.
 Type of entries used: Combobox, Comment, Date, Simple Entry.
      - **Synthesis**: Type of entries used: Combobox, Simple Entry, dynamic entries based on selected values.
      - **Characterization**: Type of entries used: Combobox, Spinbox, Simple Entry, dynamic entries based on selected values.
-     - **Save & Export**: Save the data to the local DB, generate report in PDF and zip images renamed after the sample name.
+     - **Save & Export**: Save the data to the local DB, generate a report in PDF, and zip images renamed after the sample name.

 2. **Dynamic Data Fields**:
    - The form fields are adaptive based on user input, offering a customized experience that evolves as different data is input across the tabs.